ZhekoGinev/pet-projects/y2mp3/README.md

 Second command installs latest version directly from source repo with latest fixes.

+### You will also need to install ffmpeg:

+sudo apt install ffmpeg

+or if you're on Windows use/install Chocolatey(PS/CMD package manager)

+choco install ffmpeg

-Run the y2mp3.py
+__Run y2mp3.py
 Paste the url
-Check your Downloads folder
+Check your Downloads folder__